Travelling with children

 [edit]Travellers, especially those on long trips for business or study, may have children born while outside their home country.
 Aside from making sure that local birthing or medical facilities meet your requirements (including budget; also if there are complications), you will wish to make sure that your child's birth is sufficiently well-documented that you can at some point take them home!

 If you are already pregnant, consider whether, when and how to travel, and whether your destination is safe.
-Some of the considerations apply if you get or plan to get pregnant during your stay.
+Some of these considerations apply if you get or plan to get pregnant during your stay.

-• Risk of pregnancy complications, miscarriage or premature birth varies between pregnancies, and you should consider your own risk when planning travel where you will be away from your own medical practitioners, or away from medical facilities of the kind they are used to.
+- Risk of pregnancy complications, miscarriage or premature birth varies between pregnancies, and you should consider your own risk when planning travel where you will be away from your own medical practitioners, or away from medical facilities of the kind they are used to.
 Statistically, the safest weeks to travel are between the 18th and 24th week.

-• Many vaccines (specifically, live ones) are not considered safe for pregnant women (or often even women who are planning a pregnancy) to receive due to a risk to the health of the fetus.
+- Many vaccines (specifically, live ones) are not considered safe for pregnant women (or often even women who are planning a pregnancy) to receive due to a risk to the health of the fetus.
 You might not be able to travel to destinations that require vaccinations you haven't had before getting pregnant.
 A waiver for the yellow fever vaccine can sometimes be obtained, depending on the prevalence of yellow fever at your destination.
 Some inactivated vaccines are considered safe, including varieties of the influenza vaccine and Hepatitis B. Even if you don't normally get vaccinated for influenza, some doctors may advise you to take this precaution as the disease can be more severe in pregnant women.
 In any case, consult a medical expert at least 6 weeks before travel.

-• The mosquito-borne Zika virus can cause severe damage to a child in the womb.
+- The mosquito-borne Zika virus can cause severe damage to a child in the womb.
 There are defences, such as long sleeves and mosquito repellents, but there is no vaccine and no cure.
 The epidemic has ended, but the US and Canadian governments advise pregnant women to talk to a health care provider before travel to areas with a risk of Zika, and to take precautions against transmission.

-• Malaria, in addition to its danger to the woman, can also cause miscarriage or premature birth.
+- Malaria, in addition to its danger to the woman, can also cause miscarriage or premature birth.
 Not all anti-malarial drugs are safe to take during pregnancy.

-• You should seriously consider getting comprehensive medical or traveller's insurance that would pay for you to be medically evacuated if needed.
+- You should seriously consider getting comprehensive medical or traveller's insurance that would pay for you to be medically evacuated if needed.
 Should you plan on travelling to a country with restrictive abortion legislation, the need may include situations where an abortion is needed for medical reasons, but not legal or available at the destination.

-• Travel at high altitudes is not advised.
+- Travel at high altitudes is not advised.

 Some forms of transport have their own issues:

-• Air travel is not recommended for pregnant women beyond 36 weeks (earlier for complicated pregnancies or multiples), and most airlines impose restrictions on pregnant women close to term.
+- Air travel is not recommended for pregnant women beyond 36 weeks (earlier for complicated pregnancies or multiples), and most airlines impose restrictions on pregnant women close to term.
 You may need to present a letter to the airline from your doctor stating that you are less than 36 weeks pregnant and that it is safe for you to fly.
 Inquire with your airline.
 Also keep in mind that pregnant women have an increased risk of developing deep vein thrombosis (DVT), or blood clots.
 If travelling by air, get up and walk around to stretch regularly.

-• When using a seat belt, make sure to fasten it below your belly.
+- When using a seat belt, make sure to fasten it below your belly.

 Some activities are not safe for pregnant women, particularly alpine and water skiing and scuba diving.
 Unaccustomed strenuous activity, hottubbing or saunaing might also cause complications.
 Check with your health provider, but in general the guideline is to maintain about the same level of activity that you did before pregnancy.